 To do that, you have to set up a strategy that nurtures the relationship with each contact over time and have a system in place that makes it clear when they’re ready to make a purchase.
 You can do this manually, but as your list grows, this approach will quickly become unwieldy.

-Automation, like Infusionsoft, makes it much easier by ensuring that every single contact gets a personalized sequence of messages automatically, so you don’t have to worry about missing anyone.
+Automation software, like Keap, makes it much easier by ensuring that every single contact gets a personalized sequence of messages automatically, so you don’t have to worry about missing anyone.

 Email marketing won’t work without landing pages.
 Simply put, a landing page is just a web page that is intended to take a relational step with your customer.